 Focus on showing, not just telling.

 If there is software involved, shoot a video of you using it.
 If it’s communicating, draft some sample emails.
-If it’s solving a complex problem, draft a how-to guide.
+For solving a complex problem, draft a how-to guide.

 This is a chance to get creative and showcase your personality and the way you think.